Starting Your Financial Future Together

 Before buying investments over the Internet, take a few moments to read these guidelines for online investors.
 Also, for more detailed information about online investing, visit NASAA's online resource center.

-Why add a trusted contact to your account?
+Why add a trusted contact?

-What authority does a trusted contact have on your account?
+What can a trusted contact do?

 How can you add a trusted contact to your account?

-You may be asked to add a trusted contact when you log on to your investment account online.
-Your financial firm may send notices to you, via email or regular mail, that include instructions for adding a trusted contact to your account.
 Before clicking on any link in an email notice about a trusted contact, make sure you verify with contact information in your possession that your investment firm sent the email.

 Finally, keep this one-page fact sheet handy to remember important information about naming a trusted contact.